-Emission trends in NFR categories 1A1, 1A2, 1A4, 1A5 and 1B are presented in Figure 2.13.
+Emission trends in 1A2 NFR subcategories are presented in Figure 2.13.

 Information on circumstances that impact the emission trends is provided under Chapter 1.1.1 in the IIR General Part 1A.
 Existence of energy intensive industries combined with changes in the economic development and annual fluctuations in the temperature or availability of hydro power from the Nordic electricity market all have large impacts on the emissions.